sebinjude/Generic-ML-Classifier-/README.md

 * Sets up the pmml evaluator.
 * Sets up the kafka-stream to read from specified read topic and write to the write topic.
 * Making use of the streaming API of Kafka, each record in the input stream is mapped to the evaluator.
-* The output of the evaluator is combined with the input(for reference purposes) as is written to the configured write topic.
+* The output of the evaluator is combined with the input(for reference purposes) and is written to the configured write topic.

 ## Trade-Offs
-**Time Ordering Of Predictions** Though the Pipeline portrayed in this project is easily distributed by proportionally increasing the number of partitions in the Kafka topic and rolling out more instances, The data written to the output topic is not time-ordered.
+**Time Ordering Of Predictions** : Though the Pipeline portrayed in this project is easily distributed by proportionally increasing the number of partitions in the Kafka topic and rolling out more instances, the data written to the output topic is not time-ordered.
 ### How to ensure time ordering:
 1. Run the cluster in a single partition mode (Not at all advisable as it kill the parallelism)
 2. Add subsequent sorting layers to the pipeline.
 However this approach may hamper the real-time nature of the data.